-CUSAPTA: The Creighton University Student American Physical Therapy Association (CUSAPTA) was recognized as an official student organization for physical therapy students in 1995.
+CUSAPTA: (CUSAPTA) was recognized as an official student organization for physical therapy students in 1995 in Omaha and 2022 in Phoenix.
 The purpose of the Association is to provide an intellectual and social forum whereby Creighton physical therapy students can interact and associate with peers both within the physical therapy profession and from other health care disciplines.
 The Association supports the professional development of students through service and educational experiences outside the didactic and clinical curriculum.

 Interprofessional Geriatric Organization (IGO): The Interprofessional Geriatric Organization (IGO) was created in 2008 to promote awareness and understanding of geriatric population within the university community.
 It encourages students from various disciplines to work together for the betterment of the aging community.
 Student education is enhanced through service, the presentation of new research reported in the literature, and community programs for older adults.